The rustc compiler contains support for following sanitizers:

 -Z sanitizer=... option, where value is one

 thread.
-For more details how to use
+For more details on how

-sanitizers please refer to the unstable book.
+to use sanitizers please refer to the sanitizer flag in the unstable

 The implementation of sanitizers relies almost entirely on LLVM.
 The rustc is an integration point for LLVM compile time instrumentation passes and runtime libraries.
 Highlight of the most important aspects of the implementation: